WPChill/strong-testimonials/readme.txt

 The widget now offers the option to sort by that Order field too.

-= How can I change the fields on the form? =
+= Can I change the fields on the form? =

-On the Testimonials > Fields page, there is a field editor where you can add or remove fields, change field details, and drag-and-drop to reorder them.
+Yes.
+There is a custom field editor where you can add or remove fields, change field details, and drag-and-drop to reorder them.
 You can also restore the default fields.

 If you have ever used the Advanced Custom Fields or Custom Field Suite plugins, the editor will be very familiar.
 Here is a full [tutorial](https://www.wpmission.com/tutorials/customize-the-form-in-strong-testimonials/).

-= How do I add a Captcha to the form? =
+= Can I add Captcha to the form? =

-Select one of the supported plugins on the Testimonials > Settings page.
-Use the link to each plugin's download page to install it.
+Yes.
+Install one of the supported Captcha plugins, configure it, and select it on the Settings page.

-If the currently selected Captcha plugin is deactivated, the setting will revert to "none".

 If your site relies on a partner plugin like this, and that plugin becomes buggy or abandoned, I will adopt or fork it to keep your site running.